Sim4n6/gmail-randomer/README.md

-# gmail-randomer
+# Gmail-randomer

-Pick a random message from Gmail inbox.
+Pick a random message from Gmail inbox or from a provided search query.

 # Set up environment